Cleaning GuidesHow Much Does Carpet Cleaning Cost

 Well, the information in this article will answer all these questions and come in handy if you:

-Each state in Australia has individual legislation and regulations.
+In terms of legislation and regulations, each state in Australia has individual ones.
 But when it comes to cleaning, the standard terms are similar.
 As an example, in New South Wales, the law states that it’s prohibited to include a term in a lease requiring you to have the carpets professionally cleaned unless you’ve agreed to it as a condition to keep pets at the property.

 As a tenant, make sure that you do a thorough walkthrough of the apartment and note any stains or other type of damage.
 Then, bring those to the attention of the landlord.
 If you come across a stain on the carpet and it was there before moving in, then the landlord cannot make you pay for the carpet to be cleaned.

-To ensure you know your rights as a tenant and whether you have to pay for carpet cleaning, look for what it states in the following:
+To ensure you know your rights as a tenant and whether you have to pay for carpet cleaning in a rental property, look for what it states in the following:

 And while you might choose to use a professional cleaning for convenience, if that’s not a clause in your lease, it’s certainly not a requirement.